Zayn Malik

-Zain Javadd "Zayn" Malik (/'mælᵻk/ MAL-ik; born 12 January 1993) is an English singer.
+Zain Javadd Malik (/'mælᵻk/; born 12 January 1993), known professionally as Zayn Malik or simply Zayn, is an English singer.
 He auditioned as a solo contestant for the British music competition television series The X Factor in 2010, where he ended up being a part of five-piece boy band One Direction, which went on to become one of the best-selling boy bands of all time.
 He left the group in March 2015 and signed a solo recording contract with RCA Records.

-Adopting a more alternative R&B music style on his first solo studio album, Mind of Mine (2016), and its lead single, "Pillowtalk", he became the first British male artist to debut at number one in both the UK and US with his debut single and album.
+Adopting a more alternative R&B music style on his debut solo studio album, Mind of Mine (2016), and its lead single, "Pillowtalk", he became the first British male artist to debut at number one in both the UK and US with his debut single and album.
 His subsequent collaborative singles "I Don't Wanna Live Forever" with Taylor Swift and "Dusk Till Dawn" featuring Sia were met with international success.
-He released his second studio album, Icarus Falls, in 2018, followed by his third album, Nobody Is Listening, in 2021.
+Further albums followed in 2018 (Icarus Falls), 2021 (Nobody Is Listening), 2024 (Room Under the Stairs), and 2026 (Konnakol).
+In addition to his music, Malik has worked in fashion, film and television, and has supported charitable causes.

 Malik has received several accolades, including an American Music Award and a MTV Video Music Award.
 He is the only artist to have won the Billboard Music Award for New Artist of the Year twice, receiving it once as a member of One Direction in 2013 and again in 2017 as a soloist.

 Early life

-Zain Javadd Malik was born on 12 January 1993, in Bradford, West Yorkshire, to an immigrant Pakistani Muslim father, Yaser Malik, and a White British mother of English and Irish descent, Trisha, who converted to Islam upon marriage.
-Malik has one older sister, Doniya, and two younger sisters, Waliyha and Safaa.
+Zain Javadd Malik was born on 12 January 1993, in Bradford, West Yorkshire, to a British Pakistani father and a White British mother of English and Irish descent who converted to Islam upon marriage.
+Malik has one older sister and two younger sisters.

 Malik grew up in East Bowling, Bradford, in a working-class family and neighbourhood.
 He attended Lower Fields Primary School and Tong High School (now Tong Leadership Academy) in Bradford.
 As a teenager, he took performing arts courses and appeared in school productions.
-He grew up listening to his father's urban music records, primarily R&B, hip hop, and reggae.
-He wrote raps when he was at school and sang on stage for the first time when singer Jay Sean visited his school.
+He grew up listening to his father's urban music records, primarily R&B, hip-hop, and reggae.
+He wrote raps when he was at school and performed on stage for the first time when singer Jay Sean visited his school.
 Malik also boxed for two years, from ages 15 to 17.
-Before beginning his music career, he intended to pursue an academic degree in English in hopes of becoming an English teacher.